turntabl/Docs/source/index.html.md

 ```

-This endpoint is used to log project hours.
+This endpoint is use to log project hours.

 ### HTTP Request